-An Imagine Clearwater fact sheet will give you an overview of the project.
+UPDATED!
+This Imagine Clearwater fact sheet will give you an overview of the project.

-To view the Master Plan please CLICK HERE.
+To view the original Master Plan please CLICK HERE.
 (This is a large file.
 It may take several minutes for it to open.)

 To sign up for email updates on the Downtown Waterfront Master Plan Process, please CLICK HERE

 For questions or suggestions, contact Gina Clayton, the city’s assistant director of Planning and Development, at (727) 562-4587.